Falls are one of the major health concerns among the elderly.

 Creating a Fall Prevention Strategy

-A fall prevention strategy requires home care services and family members to pay attention to an elder’s daily routine and their environment.
+A fall prevention strategy requires Data from the home care services and family members to pay attention to an elder’s daily routine and their environment

 The information above should serve as a great starting point by identifying the risk factors that are currently present.
-When it comes to addressing them, below is a quick rundown of the steps you need to take:
+When it comes to addressing them, below is a quick rundown of the steps you need to take, having learned the early indicators for those at risk of falls:

 1. Talk about the issue